What happens if my mortgage servicer doesn't pay the insurance or property taxes on time?

 Contact Your Insurance Carrier or Tax Authority

-Depending on the circumstances, you should also contact your insurance carrier or tax authority as soon as possible.
+Depending on the circumstances, you should also contact your insurance carrier or tax authority.

 Remember, you might have to deal with uninsured damage if the servicer neglects to pay the insurance premiums.
 Or if the property taxes aren't paid, the taxing authority could get a lien on your home, and you might eventually lose the place to a tax sale.